-Spinal Stenosis Treatment in NYC
+Spinal Stenosis Treatment in New York, NY

 Your spine is made up of a series of vertebrae with shock-absorbing discs between them.
 As a person ages, the spine can eventually develop degenerative changes in the intervertebral discs and the joints.
 If this degeneration is allowed to continue without proper medical intervention, it can lead to a debilitating and painful condition called spinal stenosis.
 Luckily, Todd J. Albert, MD offers spinal stenosis treatment in NYC.